APogue/APogue.github.io/projects/documentation.md

 I intend to release this audit framework as an open-source tool once its methodology is finalized and validated.
 At this stage, the core logic remains under development and is not yet ready for public release — both to preserve the integrity of enforcement thresholds and to prevent premature or inconsistent reuse.
 I'm funding this work independently and balancing rigor with sustainability, but I remain committed to transparency and eventual open access.
 I welcome collaboration, ethics review, and feedback under limited access agreements in the meantime.

+## Overall theme

+Systematic analysis of the systemic effects of institutions that use power-based methods to achieve their ends.
+I.e. how can activity that is "lawful" in effect draw our constitutional democracy away from a liberal democracy and towards things like oligarchy? (that can be the general interest without sounding like an activist).
+Basically how do de-facto power systems exploit our constitutional democracy so that it loses its effective purpose? (to be a liberal democracy).

+e.g. defunding the DOE could lead to the privatization of civil rights enforcement

+A practical policy pipeline shouldn't be so abstract and it shouldn't be so theoretical:

+- gather data - systematic analysis - raise awareness - determine consensus - fix the issue

+## Research Page Structure

+## 1. Lead with Impact (30-second pitch)

+> Start with a concise statement that immediately communicates what you're building and why it matters:

+> "Building transparent audit tools to detect bias in institutional oversight systems.
+This pilot framework uses structured incident analysis and AI-assisted coding to reveal patterns in how universities respond to campus conflicts based on group identity."

+> The framework uses a rigorously defined variable schema and coding logic to classify institutional responses across dimensions like policy enforcement, tone, and support.
+All classifications are evidence-based and traceable to original sources.

+## 2. The Problem (accessible context)

+Frame it in terms anyone can understand:

+- When protests happen on campus, who gets protected and who gets punished?
+- How do we know if institutional responses are fair?
+- Current oversight relies on anecdotal evidence or legal complaints filed years later

+## 3. The Approach (your innovation)

+Highlight what makes your methodology unique:

+- **Structured Evidence Collection**: Every incident coded using 20+ variables
+- **Source-Traceable Analysis**: All claims linked to specific documents
+- **AI-Assisted Consistency**: Using Claude API to scale rigorous coding protocols
+- **Open Methodology**: Replicable framework others can adapt

+## 4. Current Focus: UCLA Case Study

+Present this as a proof-of-concept:

+- Analyzing 60+ incidents from 2023-2024
+- Comparing administrative responses across different affected groups
+- **Testing whether severity, visibility, or group identity best predicts institutional action**

+## 5. Technical Implementation (for policy/tech audience)

+Brief overview with links to:

+- Codebook (your structured variable system)
+- Sample coded incident (show the rigor)
+- GitHub repo (if public)
+- Break up the would-be peer reviewed paper into individual sections:
+	- Technical blog post on Claude API implementation
+	- Policy blog post on the current art wrt structured, qualitative coding (like a background/literature review)

+## 6. Broader Applications

+Show you're thinking beyond one campus:

+- Protest policing accountability
+- Civil rights enforcement monitoring
+- Corporate DEI audit frameworks
+- Any context where institutional bias needs systematic measurement

+## 7. Get Involved

+Clear calls-to-action:

+- "Interview participants: Share your UCLA experience"
+- "Researchers: Adapt this framework for your institution"
+- "Funders: Support scaling to multi-campus analysis"
+- Contact form or calendly link

+---

+## Key Messaging Points

+### For LinkedIn/Networking:
+- Position as "building infrastructure for accountability" not "exposing UCLA"
+- Emphasize the reproducible methodology over specific findings
+- Frame as public interest technology, not activism

+### For Interview Subjects:
+- Include a simple FAQ: "How will my story be used?"
+- Show sample incident analysis (anonymized)
+- Explain the difference between narrative context and coded data

+### For Both:
+- Use visuals: workflow diagram, sample coded incident, timeline
+- Keep technical jargon in expandable sections or separate pages
+- Lead with "why this matters" not "how it works"

+## Alternative Page Names:
+- **"Research"** - Most professional, academic-leaning
+- **"Current Work"** - Implies ongoing, active project
+- **"Accountability Lab"** - Positions you as building something bigger
+- **"The Audit Framework"** - Product-focused naming

+Given your goals, I'd lean toward **"Research"** with a tagline like "Building tools for institutional accountability" to immediately signal both rigor and purpose.